Best Practices for Hot Yoga Studios

 You’ll want to be sure that your electrical panel is sufficient enough to handle our heating products.
 Your electrician can also help you determine your voltage, (i.e. 240, 208, etc.), and the cost of installing our heating equipment, etc. When it comes to setting a day aside for installation, we highly recommend scheduling a date once an order arrives or after tracking information is received.

-On behalf of Heating Green LLC, I would like to thank you for your consideration and we look forward to helping you make your hot yoga studio a great hot yoga studio!
+On behalf of Heating Green LLC, I would like to thank you for your consideration and we look forward to helping you make your hot yoga studio great!

 Owner of Heating Green